analogdevicesinc/msdk/Examples/MAX78000/CNN/aisegment_unet-demo/README.md

-# UNet Hi-Resolution Demo
+# AI-Segmentation Demo

 Description
 -----------

-This demo shows a UNet network with 352x352 resolution input, trained to segment images into four categories and color them as follows:
+This demo shows a UNet network with 352x352 resolution input, trained to segment image into two categories:

-- Building: Red
-- Tree: Green
-- Sky: Blue
+- Portrait
-- Unknown: Black
+- Background

-Before building the firmware, please make sure to enable your intended mode of operation by enabling/disabling the following define in `main.c`:
+Before building the firmware, please make sure to enable your intended mode of operation by enabling/disabling the following defines in `main.c`:

 ```c
 #define USE_CAMERA   // if enabled, it uses the camera specified in the make file, otherwise it uses serial loader